mpv-player/mpv/DOCS/interface-changes.rst

       `--linear-downscaling`.
 This means that `--sigmoid-upscaling` no longer implies linear light downscaling as well, which was confusing.
     - the built-in `gpu-hq` profile now includes` --linear-downscaling`.
+    - support for `--spirv-compiler=nvidia` has been removed, leaving `shaderc` as the only option.
+The `--spirv-compiler` option itself has been marked as deprecated, and may be removed in the future.
  --- mpv 0.29.0 ---
     - drop --opensles-sample-rate, as --audio-samplerate should be used if desired
     - drop deprecated --videotoolbox-format, --ff-aid, --ff-vid, --ff-sid,